-The successful deployment of itopia’s virtual labs for Anoka-Hennepin School District comes as part of a larger wave of K-12 institutions embracing the Google ecosystem for improving education. itopia’s ‘Learn from Anywhere’ initiative represents a paradigm shift for how technology, art, and career & technical education courses are taught in schools.
+The successful deployment of itopia’s Cloud apps classrooms for Anoka-Hennepin School District comes as part of a larger wave of K-12 institutions embracing the Google ecosystem for improving education. itopia’s ‘Learn from Anywhere’ initiative represents a paradigm shift for how technology, art, and career & technical education courses are taught in schools.

 “By delivering traditional Windows lab applications to Chromebooks with itopia, students are no longer confined to a few hours a week in a computer lab to explore these applications,” said Kyle Azua, GCP K12 Specialist at Google Cloud.
 “Students can now take their projects home with them and explore their passions from anywhere, at any time.”

 itopia is a comprehensive cloud orchestration and automation solution for Google Cloud, simplifying IT management for desktops, apps, compute, storage, networking, and security.
 Enterprises use the itopia platform to facilitate increased productivity and efficiently manage distributed teams of employees.
 Current customers include some of the leading companies in healthcare, education, Call Center/BPO, telco, and manufacturing.